MaksMoskalyk/TeamWork/README.md

 # TeamWork (The project is in development)
 **NAME OF PROJECT**: Team Work.

 **DESCRIPTION:** WPF project for documentation, planning and organization of team work.
-Initially, 3 people took the development course as a course work ".NET desctop project" and the repository was stored on the Visual Studio Team Services.
-Now transferred to Gitkhab.
+This is a course work ".NET desktop project" and the repository was stored on the Visual Studio Team Services.
+Now transferred to Github.

 **TEAM:** 3 members.